The Drunkard's Progress: Description

 The Drunkard's Progress is a lebenstreppe, a common visual device in the 1800s.
 Across the middle of the image is stone arch with ascending and then descending steps.
 The image uses the nine stairs to represent nine stages of alcoholism, as imagined by Currier.
 Below the stone structure, the male protagonist's wife and child stand by their burning home in tears.

 According to the print, the path to ruin starts with a singular social drink provided to the protagonist by "a woman of evidently questionable virtue".
 He then progresses to drinking to "keep the cold out" and then, subsequently, to intoxication.
 At the fourth step, the protagonist starts to engage in violence while intoxicated.
 The arc peaks with the man, cigar in hand, partying with friends.
 The sixth step, and first down, depicts the man falling into poverty due to his use of alcohol.
-He is then "forsaken by friends" which leads to him turning to crime.
-The final stage shows the protagonist dying by suicide.
+His friends then abandon him, which leads to him turning to crime out of desperation.
+The final stage shows the protagonist committing suicide with a gunshot to the head.